octo-technology/OpenTezos/docs/formal-verification/exam.md

 ### Question 1

-What notions are defined inside the smart contract ?

-- [x] The type definition of the storage
-- [ ] The balance of the contract
-- [ ] The initial value of the storage
+What make the bridge between the Tezos world and the formal world of Coq ?

-- [ ] The value of the entrypoint and its related parameters
+- [ ] The Michelson language
-- [x] The type definition of the entrypoint
-- [ ] The size of the storage
+- [ ] The Coq univers
-- [x] The code of the smart contract
+- [x] The Mi-cho-coq module
-- [ ] The list of users allowed to call the smart contract
+- [ ] The Tezos protocol

 ### Question 2